pplemover/suitee/README.md

 - An `app` in SUITEE is simply a bookmark, an URL address to another 3rd party website.
 But in SUITEE, `app`s can be grouped by its form, properties, and functions.
 - A `widget` is a simple extension of a function of an `app`.
 Widgets come in various sizes, are customizable, and can be placed on any availble `home panel` for quick access.
 For example, a to-do widget provides a quick screen of upcoming to-do items without opening the to-do app.
 - User selection of `app`s and `widget`s are stored in the cloud, enabling synchronization across different devices and browsers.

-## Instructions
-- SUITEE works just like your mobile phone.
-To relocate the app icon on the `home panel`, click and hold the app, move it to the desired location, and then release it to place it in that location.
-To remove the app icon from the `home panel`, click and hold the app, and then select `Remove`.
-The app no longer appears on the home screen, but can be found on `My Apps`.

 ---
 ## Roadmap